 Additional or satellite locations will require the bond amount to be increased by $5,000 for each location.

 The premium that you pay for an Oregon Money Transmitter Surety Bond is dependent on credit and the bond amount required.
+Our rates start at 1.5% of the bond amount, with good credit.
 Personal and business financial statements will be required for the underwriting process for bond amounts over $50,000.

 Oregon money transmitter license fees are currently $1,000, and a $15 credit report fee for each control person.